GravviSoft/financial-analytics-v2/README.md

 - GET /api/spiva-table

 ## Production (Traefik)
-`docker-compose.yml` is set up for finance.gravvisoft.com with Traefik.
-If you’re not using Traefik, stick to the dev compose file.
+`docker-compose.yml` includes a Traefik setup pointed at your production host.
+Update the host/labels to your own domain, or use the dev compose file if you aren’t deploying behind Traefik.

 ## Tech stack & dependencies
 - Frontend: React, PrimeReact, Chart.js, React Router, axios